Land for sale

 DNR land sale program

-Minnesota is the largest landowner in the state with the DNR managing 5.6 million acres of its land.
-Continually working to improve the public land through strategic land asset management, the DNR regularly evaluates the state's land holdings, looking for ways to improve conservation, recreation, and economic opportunities.
+Minnesota is the largest landowner in the state, and the DNR manages 5.6 million acres of public land.
+The DNR continuously works to improve public land through strategic land asset management and regularly evaluates the state's land holdings, looking for ways to improve conservation, recreation, and economic opportunities.

-This active management of our land asset portfolio is one of the ways DNR meets its responsibility to the public and contributes to Minnesota's exceptional quality of life.
+This active management of our land asset portfolio is one way the DNR meets its responsibility to the public and contributes to Minnesota's exceptional quality of life.
 Land sales are a component of this work.
-The DNR coordinates the statutory and program requirements to sell state owned lands that no longer meet conservation or recreation needs or are isolated from larger management areas or parcels.
+The DNR coordinates the statutory and program requirements to sell state-owned lands that no longer meet conservation or recreation needs or are isolated from larger management areas or parcels.
 The most common way the DNR sells land is by public auction.

 The state makes surplus land available for purchase to all persons except current Minnesota Department of Natural Resources employees.
 Minnesota Statute sec.
 92.71